provider image

 Key takeaways:

-• Hormonal birth control is not for everyone.
+• Hormonal birth control isn’t for everyone.
 But there are many safe and effective nonhormonal birth control options available.

-• There are prescription and over-the-counter nonhormonal birth control methods.
+• There are prescription, over-the-counter, natural, and surgical birth control methods that don’t require hormones.
 The best one for you depends on your lifestyle and family planning goals.

-• A new prescription, nonhormonal birth control — Phexxi — has joined the growing list of options for pregnancy protection.
+• Newer nonhormonal birth control — including a gel and a new copper IUD — have joined the growing list of options for pregnancy protection.

 A healthcare provider is meeting with a patient in an exam room.